Joseph Freiherr von Franckenstein: Career

+Franckenstein settled in Megève, France, in the Alps, where he taught at the College Florimontane until 1941.

+World War II

-During WWII, Franckenstein volunteered for the U.S. Army the day after Pearl Harbor.
-He served in the 87th Mountain Regiment, Company I, becoming a U.S. citizen, and later helped form the 10th Mountain Division.
+During World War II, Franckenstein volunteered for the U.S. Army the day after Pearl Harbor.
+He served in the 87th Mountain Regiment, Company I, becoming a U.S. citizen, and later served in the 10th Mountain Division.
 He participated in the Aleutian Campaign in the summer and fall of 1943.
 In 1944 he was appointed to the OSS and was an espionage agent in Austria in support of the Austrian Resistance against the Nazis, working with the Tyrolean group under the leadership of Dr. Karl Gruber.
 He infiltrated the country in the uniform of a German Wehrmacht sergeant of the Reichssicherheitshauptamt.
 In late April 1945, after being arrested by the Gestapo, imprisoned at Reichenau, tortured and sentenced to death, he was able to escape and assist in the liberation of Innsbruck by the Americans in May 1945.
 He stayed until November 1945, assisting with denazification efforts and the setting up of Austrian schools and courts.

+Post World War II

 After a brief period in the U.S. with his wife and children, he returned to Germany in 1946 as a press officer of the military government, while Kay Boyle had the task of writing stories from Germany as a foreign correspondent for The New Yorker.
 They lived in Marburg, Hesse, then Frankfurt am Main, where Franckenstein was the news editor for Die Neue Zeitung, a German-language newspaper overseen by the U.S. State Department that helped bring a free press to postwar Germany.
 In October 1952, as part of the communist hunt of US Senator Joseph McCarthy, Franckenstein was interrogated by a hearing board on questions of loyalty and security.
 The charges remained vague, but they included Kay Boyle's supposed affiliations with Communist groups and Franckenstein's brief time in 1942 working at a summer camp believed to be a front for a Communist organization, as well as an anonymous claim from a co-worker that he was "100 percent pro-Soviet."
 Although cleared of all suspicion, he was fired from the State Department as a "security risk" shortly thereafter and Kay Boyle's accreditation was revoked by the New Yorker.